 Member’s capital accounts require no adjustment, as an expense claim is equivalent to a contribution of capital.

-Expense claims showing in the Employee clearing account are reimbursed to the employee via a Spend money transaction from any bank or cash account:
+Expense claims showing in the Employee clearing account are reimbursed to the employee via a New Payment transaction from any bank or cash account:

 The Expense claims account can be cleared by direct reimbursement of the Payer.
-Spend money under the Bank Transactions or Cash Transactions tab, allocating the payment to Expense claims and the correct Payer:
+Enter the payment under the Receipts & Payments tab, allocating the payment to Expense claims and the correct Payer: